vg1u23/Code-for-Bioinformatic-study/README.md

 Consideration:  Check some small dataset (of each 16S region v1-v3, v3-v4, v4 and v5-v7) with both the 16S full backbone pre-trained classifier and a trained one on the specific region.
 Compare the results.
 Is there any change?

+#strategy change from paired only to single end (both paired and single end studies are included.
+However, only forward reads are processed.)